16th Annual BMI Fellowship

 A prolific singer, songwriter, and multi-instrumentalist, Woody Guthrie was not only one of the most influential musicians in American history, but also one of the most prominent cultural activists of his generation.
 Much of his vast body of work advanced social commentary on democracy, human rights, and economic equality, epitomized by his folk classic “This Land Is Your Land.”

 The BMI Foundation, in cooperation with the Woody Guthrie Center, annually awards up to $5,000 for scholarly research at the extensive Woody Guthrie Archives, a paper-based research repository located in Tulsa, Oklahoma.
 The Archives currently house over 15,000 items—the largest collection of Woody Guthrie primary resource materials anywhere in the world—including Guthrie’s original songwriting notebooks, journals, manuscripts, photographs, correspondences, personal papers, scrapbooks, artwork, and audio recordings.
 Scholars pursuing research related to Guthrie’s life, historical context, creative works, and musical legacy, as well as his philosophical, political, or humanistic ideals, are encouraged to apply for this prestigious fellowship.

-- Leads to the creation of an original scholarly publication or product (i.e. book, article, etc.).
+2. Project must lead to the creation of an original scholarly publication or product (i.e. book, article, public work).

-- Is sufficiently extensive as to require a suggested minimum of two weeks of research at the Woody Guthrie Archives.
+3. Project must be sufficiently extensive as to require a suggested minimum of two weeks of research in the archives.

 Please contact Archivist Kate Blalack with any questions.